 Liberal arts core classes to broaden the educational experience

-What can you do with an engineering degree?
+What can you do with a Bachelor of Science in Engineering?

 Geneva engineering students have gone on to graduate school at Princeton, the University of Pittsburgh, The Ohio State University, North Carolina State University, Virginia Polytechnic Institute and other universities.